sous-chefs/firewall/README.md

 ```

 #### Providers

-- See `libraries/z_provider_mapping.rb` for a full list of providers for each platform and version.

 Different providers will determine the current state of the rules differently -- parsing the output of a command, maintaining the state in a file, or some other way.
 If the firewall is adjusted from outside of chef (non-idempotent), it's possible that chef may be caught unaware of the current state of the firewall.
 The best workaround is to add a `:flush` action to the firewall resource as early as possible in the chef run, if you plan to modify the firewall state outside of chef.